What yacht charter are you looking for?

 Top Dive Sites to Visit on Your BVI Yacht Charter

-The British Virgin Islands is full of amazing dive sites for all levels; it especially has a lot of shipwreck and plane wreck dives.
-A BVI charter yacht fully equipped with SCUBA gear, gives you the best access to the BVI’s best dive sites.
+The BVI is a diver’s dream, with epic shipwrecks, reef walls, and abundant marine life.
+A BVI charter yacht fully equipped with SCUBA gear gives you the best access to the BVI’s best dive sites.
 Many of the charter yachts in the BVI also have a certified dive instructor on staff, so you can dive for the first time or even do your certification while on charter.

 How Much Does a Yacht Charter in the BVI Cost?